 5. Lower Click Costs: Budgets can be directed to top performers allowing you trim the fat where needed.
 Some products may not perform as well as others and may require different tactics.

 6. Broad Reach: Your search engine results page real estate can be increased.
 You can be positioned organically, through AdWords Text Ads, and Google Shopping Ads.

-While getting the most from Google Shopping requires some attention to detail, it’s usually well worth the effort.
+While getting the most from Google Shopping, or Google Shopping Express requires some attention to detail, it’s usually well worth the effort.
 Google Shopping Ads work because they connect buyers and sellers in a very efficient way.
 The platform remains one of the most effective ways to reach new buyers.
 In July of 2015 it was reported that 50% of shoppers are open to buying from new retailers.
 Google Shopping is the perfect platform to connect interested and open shoppers with your brand and product line.
 If you are looking to grow your customer base and sell more products in a proven, measurable way, I don’t know of a better channel to work with than Google Shopping.

 Let us know if you’re interested in going in this direction and contact us.
 We can get to work on your product feed, craft a few campaigns, and start making some sales.